Pan Fusheng: Great Leap Forward

 During the Anti-Rightist Movement and the Great Leap Forward, Pan Fusheng sympathized with Marshal Peng Dehuai, who criticized Mao's disastrous collectivization policies.
-As a result, he became a major target of persecution by the fervent Mao loyalist Wu Zhipu, the Second Secretary of Henan, with the approval of the CPC Central Committee.
+As a result, he became a major target of persecution by the fervent Mao loyalist Wu Zhipu, the Second Secretary of Henan, with the approval of the Central Committee of the Chinese Communist Party.

 During the 9th plenum of the Henan Provincial Party Congress in June 1958, Pan Fusheng and two lower-ranking officials, Yang Jue and Wang Tingdong, were denounced as the "Pan, Yang, Wang right-deviating anti-party clique", and subjected to brutal struggle sessions.
-In October 1958, the Communist Party calculated that some 1.6 billion big-character posters denouncing them had been written.
+In October 1958, the CCP calculated that some 1.6 billion big-character posters denouncing them had been written.
 People who did not put up posters risked being labelled "little Pan Fusheng".
 Pan was dismissed from office and sent to work as a laborer on a farm.
 Wu Zhipu replaced Pan as First Secretary of Henan and zealously implemented Mao's collectivization policy.
 Under Wu's leadership, Henan was one of the worst affected provinces during the Great Chinese Famine, with nearly 3 million people starving to death from 1959 to 1961.

 After the end of the Great Leap Forward, Pan was rehabilitated in 1962 and became the minister-level director of the All China Federation of Supply and Marketing Cooperatives.